DeanLongmire/dean-code-generator/readme.md

 dean-generator cargo
 ```

-Initializes a new cargo project along with a readme and gitignore
+Initializes a new cargo project along with a readme, gitignore, and github workflows